 We're due-east of Disney World and home to the Space Center.
 Both located here after scientific searches for near-perfect weather.

-Whether considering a job offer or you're looking at possibilities for moving here, you probably want to know about the general employment climate.
-Your spouse and children may also want to know what's available for them.
+Help Wanted.
+Florida currently has 279,000 job openings, many of them here.
+Whether considering a specific job offer, or you're looking at general possibilities for moving here, you probably want to know about the employment climate.
+Your spouse and children probably want to know what's available for them.
 Since Brevard is Orlando's seaside suburb, many people commute to jobs in Orlando with a drive time of 40 to 60 minutes; so check Orlando jobs too!

 For a complete listing of major Brevard Employers with hyperlinks directly to their careers pages see Brevard County Jobs.